-Refugee Studies Centre, Oxford Department of International Development, 3 Mansfield Road, Oxford, OX1 3TB
+Oxford Department of International Development, Queen Elizabeth House, 3 Mansfield Road, Oxford, OX1 3TB

-The University of Oxford and the Department of International Development are Athena Swan Bronze award holders in recognition of its efforts to introduce organisational and cultural practices that promote gender and race equality and create a better working environment for all.
+The University of Oxford and the Department of International Development are Athena SWAN Bronze award holders in recognition of its efforts to introduce organisational and cultural practices that promote gender equality and create a better working environment for all.

 Applications for this vacancy are to be made online.
-You will be required to upload a supporting statement and CV as part of your online application.
-Interviews are expected to commence during the third week of January 2022.
+You will be required to upload a CV and supporting statement as part of your online application.

-Only applications received before 12 midday on Tuesday 4 January 2022 can be considered.
+Only applications received before 12 noon (UK Time) on Friday 20 May 2022 can be considered.

 All job vacancies within the Oxford Department of International Development are advertised here.